Vyral/base-template/_posts/new-post.md

 {% include excerpt.html %}

 Many sellers believe inspections are no longer necessary, but they are.
-If you’re listing your home in Minnesota, it's essential to understand how inspections are perceived in today’s market.
+If you’re listing your home in Minnesota, it’s essential to understand how inspections are perceived in today’s market.
 Buyers are taking their time again, and homes aren’t selling as fast as they were in 2021.
 This slower pace means buyers are paying closer attention to every detail.

 **Most homes we show today fall into one of two groups.** They’re either in top condition and move-in ready, or they have some visible flaws.
 Even minor things, such as fogged windows or missing trim, are being noticed.
 And when buyers spot these issues, they often request repairs or credits after the inspection.